nodejs/package-maintenance/docs/security-guidelines.md

 1. [Report a vulnerability to npm](https://docs.npmjs.com/reporting-malware-in-an-npm-package).
 1. Submit a pull request to [vulnerability database](https://github.com/nodejs/security-wg/blob/master/processes/vuln_db.md) maintained by [Node.js Ecosystem Security WG](https://github.com/nodejs/security-wg).

-Note that vulnerabilities reported to the responsible disclosure program on [HackerOne](https://hackerone.com/nodejs-ecosystem) will be automatically disclosed by HackerOne staff and the Ecosystem Security WG triage team members.

 ### Collaboration between maintainers and reporters

 The policy should recommend that maintainers and reporters collaborate to ensure the accuracy of the vulnerability report and the security advisory.
 In particular, information such as: